logicxd/til/Database/3-Relational-Database.md

 Must follow these conditions:
 * No two distinct tuples can have same values in all key fields.
+* This is also know as the **minimal superkey**.

 ### Candidate Key

+A column or set of column that can uniquely identify any database record without referring to any other data.
+* Each table may have one or more candidate key.
+* One of the fields is a primary key, the rest of the fields are unique identifiers.

+A **superkey** is a set of columns within a table whose values can be used to uniquely identify a row.

 ### Foreign Key